2009 Tennessee Volunteers football team: UCLA

-Florida
+At No. 1 Florida

 Tennessee coach Lane Kiffin jogged to midfield, briefly shook hands with Florida's Urban Meyer and then darted toward the locker room.
 Kiffin kept his head up the whole way.
 Who could blame him?
 After all, he had more reason to be encouraged than embarrassed after his Southeastern Conference opener against the top-ranked Gators.
 Tim Tebow ran for 76 yards and a touchdown, Caleb Sturgis kicked three field goals and Florida eked out a 23–13 win over the Volunteers on Saturday.
 It wasn't the beatdown many expected.
 It gave Kiffin reason to believe Tennessee (1–2, 0–1) is on the right track.
 It gave Meyer a big enough scare that it could help the defending national champions the rest of the way.
 "It wasn't how we envisioned or hoped," said Tebow, whose streak of games with a TD pass ended at 30.
 "But it's a win and it's good enough for all of us."

 The Gators (3–0, 1–0) won their fifth straight in the series and set a school record with their 13th consecutive victory, now the longest in major college football after losses by Utah and Southern California.
 Florida started counting down the days for this one more than nine months ago, right after Kiffin vowed to sing "Rocky Top" all night long after beating the Gators.
 Kiffin also riled up Florida with his false allegations of NCAA violations by Meyer.
 Kiffin ran out of the tunnel just before the opening kick and had 90,000 Florida fans screaming, pointing and yelling obscenities at him.
 One guy even tried to torment Kiffin with a poster of Oakland Raiders owner Al Davis, Kiffin's former boss.
 Kiffin said afterward that his plan from Day 1 was to take the focus of his players and put it on him.
 "It worked perfectly," Kiffin said.
 "It took all the pressure off the players.
 We played the No. 1 team in the nation with no pressure on them. ...
 It was all on me.
 We were 30-point underdogs in this place and it really helped them go out and play ball."
 Kiffin refused to claim a moral victory, though.
 So singing "Rocky Top" will have to wait at least another year.
 He didn't even consider humming the tune.
 "No, we lost a game," Kiffin said.
 "Maybe I'll come back here for basketball and sing it for [coach] Bruce [Pearl]."
 Florida's postgame celebration was about as conservative as its game plan.
 There was no trash talk and no one trying to rub it in.
 The Gators were clearly disappointed with their performance, even though they had reason to celebrate.